bubbleguuum/toggle-monitor-grayscale/README.md

 - on Optimus laptops, will not work with the laptop's panel.
 Will work with external screens managed by the dGPU
 - minor: grayscale persists if you exit Xorg without resetting color
 - minor: Digital Vibrance cannot be captured on screenshots, thus always in color

+## Comparison between the 2 methods

+It is not possible to generate a screenshot of graycaled sceen with the NVIDIA method (unlike the compositor method).
+The only way I've found to compare them is to take a first screenshot of the screen in color and a second screenshot with the compositor method in grayscale.
+Then compare both screenshots on [this web site](https://www.diffchecker.com/image-diff/) turning grayscale with the NVIDIA method which will grayscale the color screenshot but not have any effect on the already grayscaled compositor screenshot.
+It turns out that the NVIDIA method produces darker grayscale than the compositor method, preserving more details on images such as photos (at the expense of making them darker).
+The difference between the 2 methods is marginal for text.

 ## Get the script